Hey Walmart, here’s the startup that inspired the thing Amazon just launched

 If that sounds familiar, it’s because Amazon invested in a startup called Nucleus then built a copycat.
 And today is a rough day for the young startup.

 Nucleus spent a long time figuring out if there was a potential market for this kind of device.
 It came up with a dead simple product with a display, a camera, a speaker and a microphone.
-When you tap on someone’s name, it calls that person.
+When you tap on someone’s name, it calls them.

 If the other person has a Nucleus device, it’s going to ring the other device.
 If you’re traveling, you can also pick up Nucleus calls using the mobile app.
 Finally, Nucleus has integrated Amazon’s Alexa so that you can ask queries like on the Amazon Echo.